dogweather/forkful/content/en/kotlin/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing a text file in Kotlin involves creating a file and inputting text content into it, a common task for storing data, logging, or configuration settings.
-Programmers do it to save and manipulate data outside the volatile memory space, ensuring persistence across sessions.

 ## How to:
 Kotlin provides a straightforward approach for writing to files, leveraging the standard library without needing additional third-party libraries.
 Here is a simple example: